eduMFA/eduMFA/doc/eventhandler/index.rst

    can not be determined, this condition will be evaluated as fulfilled.

-   Event Handlers are a mighty and complex tool to tweak the functioning of your privacyIDEA system.
+   Event Handlers are a mighty and complex tool to tweak the functioning of your eduMFA system.
 We recommend to test your definitions thoroughly to assure your expected outcome.

 Basic conditions